kreijack/bombrowser/tests/TESTS.md

 ### Test 2.5 - documents (2x)
 Test description:
-- In the "BOMBrowser - codes list" window insert code 8200% and press ENTER; Select the 2nd entry (820001)
+- In the "BOMBrowser - codes list" window insert code 8200%
+- press ENTER
+- Select the 2nd entry (820001)
+- Select a document button

 Expected result: Clicking one button document, the related document will be opened